Indonesian football league system: History

-From 1914 to 1930, Indonesia featured an amateur national football league organized by the Nederlandsch Indische Voetbal Bond (NIVB), called the Dutch East Indies city championship (DEI Championship).

-Beginning in 1931, the Perserikatan was founded as a separate amateur national football league system consisting of several levels of competition.
-It was the first Indonesian football league competition organized by PSSI.
-From 1932 to 1950, the DEI Championship competition ran in conjunction with the Perserikatan as a competition for the Dutch and other European players, while the Tiong Hoa Championship was held for players of Chinese descent.
+Pre-Independence

+Since 1914, Indonesia (then still called the Dutch East Indies) had an amateur national football league called Stedenwedstrijden (Dutch East Indies city championship).
+This competition ran in an organized and continuous manner until 1950, organized by the Nederlandsch-Indische Voetbalbond (NIVB) from 1919–1935, then continued by the Nederlandsch-Indische Voetbal Unie (NIVU) from 1936–1948, and finally by the Ikatan Sepak Raga Negara Indonesia Serikat (ISNIS) in 1949–1950.
+Initially exclusive to the Dutch and other European players, by the late 1920s the competition became more inclusive, allowing participation from Bumiputera (indigenous) and Chinese players, though still limited to the elite.
+All members of the Dutch East Indies national football team who played in the 1938 FIFA World Cup came from this league.

+At the same time, in 1930 PSSI was established as a form of resistance against NIVB’s dominance and organized a parallel competition from 1931 to 1943 specifically for Bumiputera players.
+This competition later became the precursor of Perserikatan after independence.

+Meanwhile, the Chinese community also held their own competition from 1917–1950, organized by the Comité Kampioenswedstrijden Tiong Hoa (CKTH) since 1927, and then by the Hwa Nan Voetbalbond (HNVB) from 1930–1950.

+Post-Independence

+Perserikatan/Galatama

+The first national competition organized by PSSI after independence was Perserikatan in In 1951, an amateur league that brought together teams based on regions or cities in Indonesia.
+Historically, Perserikatan was the successor competition that replaced the Stedenwedstrijden, which had previously been organized by ISNIS (Ikatan Sepak Raga Negara Indonesia Serikat).
+Perserikatan served as the main platform of Indonesian football until the late 1970s.

 In 1979/80, a semi-professional league was founded, namely Galatama (The Premier League), which consisted of only one level of competition (except 1983 and 1990 in which it involved 2 divisions).
 Therefore, since 1979, both Galatama and Perserikatan were existed and had their own league systems.

+1994–2008: Liga Indonesia

 In 1994, PSSI merged both competitions into a new competition system, namely the Liga Indonesia.
 All clubs from both top level leagues were merged into the Liga Indonesia Premier Division, the new system's top-flight league.
 Furthermore, since Galatama did not have lower-level leagues, Liga Indonesia's lower leagues took all clubs from the same level in Perserikatan.
+PSSI formed Badan Liga Indonesia to operate the new Liga Indonesia.

+2008–2011: ISL

 In 2008, PSSI created a new level, the Indonesia Super League (ISL), as the system's new top-flight league.
 Hence, the Premier Division was then relegated to the second and so on.
 This new league was created to introduce full professionalism in Indonesian football.
+PSSI also formed PT Liga Indonesia to operate and organize the new league structure as a continuation of Badan Liga Indonesia.

 In parallel with this league, U-21 teams from each participating ISL clubs compete in the ISL U-21.